-In July 2006 and October 2007, NDRC released proposals for managing the prices of medical devices, with the stated objectives of avoiding excessive mark-ups by distributors and reducing health care costs.
+In 2006 and 2007, NDRC released proposals for managing the prices of medical devices, with the stated objectives of avoiding excessive mark-ups by distributors and reducing health care costs.
 Among other things, the proposals impose limits on the allowable mark-ups on medical devices.
-The proposals also require pricing manufacturers provide sensitive to information.
+The proposals also require manufacturers to provide sensitive pricing information.
 The United States and U.S. industry have been concerned about the proposals' limits on price mark-ups, which would reduce competition as well as patient and physician choice, and the proposals' collection of sensitive pricing data, the publication of which could be very damaging to U.S. companies' operations in China.
-Indeed. municipalities such as Beijing and Shanghai moved forward with medical device procurement tendering programs in 2007 that have threatened the confidentiality of pricing information.
+Indeed, municipalities such as Beijing and Shanghai moved forward with medical device procurement tendering programs in 2007 that have threatened the confidentiality of pricing information.

-Since July 2006, the United States and U.S. industry have repeatedly raised their concerns about NDRC's proposals.
-In particular, U.S. industry has been able to engage in an informal dialogue with NDRC, and the United States has pressed China in this area in connection with the JCCT meetings held in December 2007 and September 2008. acknowledging China's legitimate concerns regarding the need to provide effective and affordable medical devices to patients and the need to address inefficiency, excessive mark-ups and irregular business practices among wholesalers distributors of medical devices, the United States and U.S. industry have urged China to develop an approach that will not inhibit increased imports of the same innovative and effective health care products that China is seeking to encourage.
+Since 2006, the United States and U.S. industry have repeatedly raised their concerns about NDRC's proposals.
+In particular, U.S. industry has been able to engage in an informal dialogue with NDRC, and the United States has pressed China in this area in connection with the JCCT meetings held in December 2007 and September 2008.
+While acknowledging China's legitimate concerns regarding the need to provide effective and affordable medical devices to patients and the need to address inefficiency, excessive mark-ups and irregular business practices among wholesalers and distributors of medical devices, the United States and U.S. industry have urged China to develop an approach that will not inhibit increased imports of the same innovative and effective health care products that China is seeking to encourage.
 In a positive development, at the September 2008 JCCT meeting, China formally agreed to seek input from the United States and industry stakeholders on its draft revised medical device pricing policies and has since entered into discussions directly with U.S. industry.
 In September 2009, NDRC informally engaged U.S. stakeholders to discuss possible new proposals related to medical device pricing.
-Going forward, the United States will continue to work to ensure that NDRC seeks its input and input from industry stakeholders in a transparent and meaningful way as it develops new regulations, building on China's commitment at the 2008 JCCT meeting.